jkoz/jkoz.github.io/_posts/2020-11-30-use-mutt-as-your-main-mail-client.md

 ## Curl

 I use curl to handle oauth2 with microsoft or gmail server.
 Curl is available in different unix system, we don't need to add an other dependency.
 In this article I assume you know how to register your apps with google or microsoft to obtain the client_id and secret_id.
 Following are script for authenticating with microsoft server.
-Keep in mind that the request will be slightly different upon authenticate with different server such as google
+Keep in mind that the request will be slightly different upon authenticating with different servers such as google

 - First, open the browser to obtain the code